5 Tips For A First Ski Trip With Kids

 Take a Lesson— Or Two

 It’s a good idea to tell little kids who are skiing for the first time what to expect, especially when it comes to all the unfamiliar gear.
-We told TT her ski boots would be stiff and heavy, but very good for walking like a monster.
-It helped.
+We know parents whose kids freaked out the second they put on the ski boots, and they never made it out of the lodge.

 Bring Extra Everything

-I didn’t use the extra hat, mittens, long underwear and heavy socks I packed for TT because she stayed pretty dry and didn’t lose anything.
+I didn’t use the extra hat, mittens, long underwear and heavy socks I packed for Tiny Traveler because she stayed pretty dry and didn’t lose anything.
 But kids lose things all the time and snow that was wet instead of powdery could have soaked her through.
-So I’ll bring the back-up clothes again next time.
+So I’ll bring the back-up clothes every time.